 Early-stage industries are vulnerable to competitive pressures, especially from foreign players (through imports).
 Hence, this industry often requires high commitment and support from the government to grow.
 Support becomes even more significant if the industry is up-and-coming economically in the future.

 To protect the industry, the government could impose trade tariffs.
-Apart from that, the government can also subsidize players so that they can grow big and be able to compete with foreign players.
+It could also subsidize players so that they can grow big and compete with foreign players.